Yemeni Air Force

+The Yemeni Air Force (YAF; القوات الجوية اليمنية) is the air force branch of the Yemeni Armed Forces.
+It inherited its aircraft from the former states of North and South Yemen who were supported by the United States and the Soviet Union during the Cold War, respectively.
+However, numbers of its aircraft can not be confirmed but serviceability of these aircraft is low, as a result of most of the air force being destroyed by airstrikes during the Saudi Arabian-led intervention in the Yemeni Civil War.

 History

 Early Yemeni military flying

 After being confronted by British air power during several conflicts in the 1920s, Imam Yahya, the King of Yemen, sought support from Italy in order to acquire aircraft for his country.
 In January 1926, an Italian was contracted to deliver six aircraft, the first three of which arrived in April.
 However, these were found to be in a poor state.
 After the Imam complained about this issue to the Italians, they agreed to provide Yemen with some better aircraft.
 In August, one was presented to Yemen.
 In 1927, 12 Yemenis were sent to Italy for flight training; with the help of an Italian team, a flight school was also set up in Yemen.
 A Junkers A 35 and a Junkers F 13 were acquired that same year.
 The A 35 crashed less than two months after its delivery, killing all three on board.
 This, along with language issues and renewed fighting with the British, caused Imam Yahya to stop the efforts to establish an air force.

 This changed in the late 1940s, when several aircraft were bought from different sources: a single Amiot AAC-1 Toucan was purchased from Lebanon, as well as one Noorduyn Norseman from Egypt, and two Douglas C-47s from Italy.
 Two North American T-6 Texans were also donated by Saudi Arabia in 1955.
 In 1957, a major arms deal was signed with Czechoslovakia, including 24 Avia B-33 attack aircraft.
 However, due to a lack of support materiel and spare parts, none of these aircraft was ever flown in Yemen.
 In the same period, the Soviets provided four Mil Mi-4 and two Mil Mi-1 helicopters, as well as a single Ilyushin Il-14 transport aircraft.
 An aviation college was also created, and it was equipped with 10 Czechoslovak-made Zlin Z-126s that had been ordered together with the B-33s.